silhouetted/RepData_PeerAssessment1/README.md

+# Please read before grading!

+The images make the html file too large to be shown on github.

+You can, however, see the image files in [this folder](https://github.com/silhouetted/RepData_PeerAssessment1/tree/master/Week2Project_files/figure-html).

+You can either view the raw html or view the Rmarkdown file.

+Please do look at the figures - it took me a while to get them right!

 # What is this repo?

 This repo is the answers to Week 2, Project 1 of the Coursera Reproducible Research Module.